HD-UCalgary/Serviceability-Score-Calgary-Drew/README.md

 Feature classes or polygon shapefiles are needed for the following boundaries:

-    - City Limits/Boundary of Area to analyze
+    - City Limits/Boundary of area to analyze

     - Districts or zones where final scores should be calculated and filtered to.
 For example, all residential zones of a city.
 # Service_Area_Analysis.py